macgregor/cooking-journal/1-recipes/appetizers/cauliflower_wings.md

 ## Notes
 * The batter will only adhere to the cauliflower wings dry.
 So, if for any reason you wet your cauliflower, it has to be 100% dry for the batter to stick.
 * if the batter seems too thick, thin out with a few tablespoons of extra milk
+* You may need to double your sauce recipe depending on the size of your cauliflower, I did about a half a large head and didn't have as much sauce as I'd like.
+* buffalo sauce was ok, but I think I need to research different wing sauces

 ## Storage